"Blowing marijuana smoke in a smoke filled room

 Big Beast is my second favorite song off of Killer Mike’s outstanding 2012 album R.A.P.
 Music, my favorite song being Reagan.
 The stark difference between these two songs is very apparent.
 He can spit intelligent political raps just as well as he can rip motherfuckers to pieces with his crushing flow.
 It perfectly exemplifies Killer Mike’s superb versatility, and serves as an important reminder that rappers who sound the same on every track simply aren’t skilled or creative enough to create more dynamic music.
 This is a fundamental problem for one-dimensional hip-hop genres such as ‘hood rap’.
 If a rapper only raps about money, hoes, and weed…it gets old pretty fast…especially if every rapper in that genre is doing the exact same thing.

 My Song Rating: 9.6 out 10

 This is a snippet from a mini documentary about Cannibal Ox and Def Jux.
-It’s my second favorite hip-hop documentary of all time.
-I REALLY love how Vast Aire talks in normal conversation, because he always sounds like he’s flowing with no beat.
+It’s officially my favorite hip-hop documentary of all time.
+I REALLY love how Vast Aire talks in normal conversation, since he always sounds like he’s flowing with no beat.
 This is my favorite quote from any documentary I’ve seen concerning music or hip-hop.
 Vast Aire is a very profound dude, which you would already know if you’ve listened to any of his verses from Cannibal Ox’s classic album The Cold Vein.
 If you’re a fan of Cannibal Ox, El-P, Aesop Rock, Def Jux, or underground hip-hop in general, this is a must see.
-As you can tell, this was made a while ago…back when Def Jux was first starting to really take off.Played 1833 times.
+As you can tell, this was made a while ago…back when Def Jux was first starting to really take off.Played 1923 times.